warnov/agentic-webgen/README.md

 ![Architecture](misc/agentic_webgen_arch.png)

 The diagram above illustrates the complete solution architecture based on **Azure AI Foundry**, which enables generating and publishing personal business cards starting from natural language input, using a **multi-agent approach**.
 Each component is designed to show how agents, tools, and Azure services interact to produce the final result.

 ---
+### Visual Highlights in the Diagram

+- **Tools used by the Orchestrator Agent** are clearly shown in **green**, representing its orchestration capabilities and ability to delegate tasks.
+- **Calls to GPT-3.5 models** are shown in **orange**, emphasizing that reasoning is powered by a language model.
+- **Azure Function and Storage** are integrated as external components, accessible from agents via tools.
+- **Separation of storage containers** (one for templates, one for generated cards) reflects a clean, scalable architecture.

+This setup showcases a modular, extensible AI solution using LLM-based agents, multi-step orchestration, and cloud-native publishing.

+---